- Amount: Aim to save at least 15% of pretax income each year toward retirement.

 The cost of health care in retirement continues to increase so it can be a good idea to prepare specifically for those expenses.
 Fidelity estimates a typical 65-year-old couple retiring today will need, on average, $280,000 saved (in a taxable account) to pay for out-of-pocket health care costs in retirement.3 Saving in an HSA can reduce the amount you need because contributions, earnings, and withdrawals are tax-free when used to pay for qualified medical expenses.

 If you have an HSA, consider contributing money above and beyond the amount you think you'll need for the current year's health care expenses.
 If you're able to invest some of it for the future, you may have some of your future health care expenses covered.

 Stocks have historically outperformed bonds and cash over the long term.
 So when investing for a goal like retirement that is years away, it can make sense to have more invested in stocks and stock mutual funds.
 But higher volatility also comes with investing in stocks, so you need to be comfortable with the risks.

 We believe that an appropriate mix of investments should be based on your time horizon, financial situation, and tolerance for risk.
 As a general rule, investors with a longer investment horizon should have a significant, broadly diversified exposure to stocks.

-Take a look at our four investment mixes (see chart) and how they performed historically over a long period of time.
+Take a look at our 4 investment mixes (see chart below) and how they performed historically over a long period of time.
 As you can see, the conservative mix has historically provided much less growth than a mix with more stocks, but less volatility too.
-Having a significant, age-appropriate exposure to stocks, over time, may help grow savings.
+Having a significant exposure to stocks that’s appropriate for your investing time frame may help grow savings.